Jneal005/nimonada8-website/SUPABASE_SETUP.md

-# Supabase Setup Guide for Limonada
+# Supabase Setup Guide for Holy Sips

-This guide will help you set up Supabase as your backend service for the Limonada application.
+This guide will help you set up Supabase as your backend service for the Holy Sips application.

 ## 🚀 Quick Setup